GKiarie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 pointers, arrays and strings
 ##0.
 98 Battery st.
 function that takes a pointer to an int as parameter and updates the value it points to to 98.

+##1.
+Don't swap horses in crossing a team
+Function that swaps the values of two integers.